pachyderm/docs/content/2.3.x/deploy-manage/deploy/import-kubernetes-context.md

+---
+# metadata #
-# Import a Kubernetes Context
+title:  Import a Kubernetes Context
+description:
+date:
+# taxonomy #
+tags:
+series:
+seriesPart:
+---

 After you have deployed Pachyderm with [Helm](../helm-install/), the Pachyderm context is not created.
 Therefore, **you need to manually create a new Pachyderm context with